ptruppel/MATLAB-Dynamics-Simulations/README.md

-# VirginiaTech
+# MATLAB Dynamics Simulations

-Virginia Tech is a compilation of codes created on various subjects.
+This repository is to be a reference for dynamical simulations when using the MATLAB coding language.